 It is possible to hire the rooms of Carlisle meeting for use, given the conditions of acceptance are met (see below).
-There is a minimum booking time of 2 hours and the prices are as follows:
+The prices are as follows:

 To make an online booking, visit our Facebook page: